JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/nlts.md

 ```

 we have used the same system as in the [Delay Coordinates Embedding](@ref) example, and picked the optimal
-delay time of `τ = 30` (for same `dt = 0.05`).
+delay time of `τ = 30` (for same `Δt = 0.05`).
 Regardless, the vanilla delay coordinates is much worse than the Broomhead-King coordinates.

 ## Nearest Neighbor Prediction
 Nearest neighbor timeseries prediction is a method commonly listed under nonlinear timeseries analysis.